 - Use a slow cooker, Instant Pot, or Braise the potatoes in an oven!

 - 4 1/2 lbs potatoes (peeled and cubed)

 - 1 lb pork (cubed)

 - 1/3 cup mayo

 - 1/4 cup ketchup

 - 1 tsp Montreal chicken seasoning

-- Add all remaining ingredients into slow cooker or pot and toss to combine.
-Cover and set slow cooker on high for 4 hours.
-After 4 hours set slow cooker to 2 hours on mid or low depending on the slow cooker settings you have available.
+- Add the remaining ingredients into the slow cooker and toss to combine.
+Cover and set the slow cooker on high for 4 hours.
+After 4 hours cook for 2 hours on low.

 - Potatoes are done when they are fork-tender and develop a deep orange color.

 - Oven Braised Potatoes: bake the potatoes in an oven-safe dish, covered for 1 1/2-2 hours at 350°F.